 Most of if not all of Miyazaki’s films have received universal acclaim but only one has received the film industry’s top honor.
 At the 75th Academy Awards, Spirited Away took home the Best Animated Feature award, beating out DreamWorks and Walt Disney Feature Animation.
 Does this make Spirited Away Miyazaki’s best movie?
 I’m not sure that’s a question that can be answered but I do know one thing, Spirited Away is my favorite Miyazaki movie.

-Nausicaa of the the Valley of the Wind, or should I say “Warriors of the Wind” may have been the first Miyazaki film I ever saw, but Princess Mononoke was the first where I became aware of Miyazaki as a director and artist.
-Since no Americans I knew saw it in theaters, I clearly remember people like my older sister’s friends or my dad’s friends saying, “You got to go rent Princess Mononoke.”
-Kind of unusual to think of a time where you had to rent something from Blockbuster or else you just couldn’t see it.
-I heard this film’s praise for years until I finally gave it a shot a couple years back.
+Nausicaa of the Valley of the Wind, or should I say “Warriors of the Wind” may have been the first Miyazaki film I ever saw, but Princess Mononoke was the first where I became aware of Miyazaki as a director.
+Since no Americans I knew saw it in theaters, I clearly remember people like my older sister’s friends or my dad’s friends saying, “You have to rent Princess Mononoke.”
+Kind of crazy to think there was a time where you had to rent something from Blockbuster or else you couldn’t see it.
+I heard this film’s praise for years until I finally gave it a shot two years ago.
 Did it live up to the hype?
 Definitely.

 Before my Miyazaki exodus, I did some reading on some message boards.
 Sifting through all the disturbing Miyazaki fan art, I’d often encounter posts regarding, “Miyazaki’s Best and Worst Movie”.
 On numerous occasions I discovered that many Miyazaki fans rate Porco Rosso as Miyazaki’s weakest.
 Well surprise, surprise, I loved this movie.
 Porco Rosso is a vastly underrated film about rediscovering humanity and doing what you’re most passionate about (in this case aviation).
 I love that Porco Rosso uses real historical events as jumping off points to tell an original story with just a hint of fantasy.
 In my opinion, Porco Rosso is one of Miyazaki’s best written films.